Accepts questions from anywhere.

 My dog has pooped near (about 5 inches from the base of the plant at closest, but not on the plant) my rhubarb plant over the winter and now I’m wondering if the rhubarb stalks are safe to harvest and consume or if I should wait until next year or the second crop to enjoy!
 Thank you

-Walla Walla County WA about 1 month ago
+Walla Walla County WA 4 months ago

 I have what I believe are centipedes or millipedes throughout my raised garden beds.
 I thought only 1 bed was involved but now I know at least 3 have them by the hundreds.
 They are approximately ½ inch long, shiny, solid medium brown, NOT variegated in color, worm-like critters with tiny legs on their entire underside, legs do not stick out sideways, no antenna that I can see.
 They seem to live in the area of 1-2 inches deep in the soil; I don't find them deeper.
 As soon as they are uncovered, they curl up in a circle.
 Then after a few seconds they just disappear back into the soil.
 Last growing season when I pulled up my lettuce, there were hundreds of them in/on the roots that were left and in the soil.
 They literally ate off the lettuce roots and turned it to mush.
 The same for my yellow onions I was going to harvest toward fall.
 Roots completely gone and bottom of the bulb raw and mushy.
 Again, hundreds of these when I pulled all the onions.
 I am afraid if I plant anything in the beds they will eat the roots and everything dies.